Coast guard: Russia

-Russia's Coast Guard (Береговая охрана России) operates under the auspices of the Border Guard Service of Russia (itself a branch of the FSB Federal Security Service).
+Russia's Coast Guard (Береговая охрана России), officially the Coast Guard of the Border Service of the Federal Security Service of the Russian Federation, operates under the auspices of the Border Service of the Federal Security Service of the Russian Federation (itself a branch of the FSB or Federal Security Service).
 Its remit encompasses the twelve-mile limit of all Russian territorial and coastal waters and, being equipped with frigates, corvettes, fast patrol boats, hydrofoils, helicopters, and light aircraft, it has considerable combat capability on behalf of the continent-wide border guard of the Russian Federation.

-For inland waters operations Russia has the National Guard Naval Service Corps, established in 1978, while inland waters SAR operations are also under the purview of the Ministry of Emergency Situations.
+For inland waters operations, Russia has the National Guard Naval Service Corps, established in 1978.
+The National Guard Naval Service Corps is a part of the Federal Service of Troops of National Guard of the Russian Federation.
+Inland waters SAR operations are also under the purview of the Ministry of Civil Defence, Emergencies and Disaster Relief.